BListyg/Web-Scrap-Brownbag/README.md

-# webscrapbb
+# IO Psychology Web Scraping Material

-These are slides and data from a brown bag talk I gave to the University of South Florida I/O Psychology Department in November 2017 on the benefits and potential drawbacks of collecting data from the internet.
+This repo contains presentation slides and code from a brown bag talk I gave to the University of South Florida IO Psychology Department in November 2017.
+The purpose of my talk was to discuss the benefits and potential pitfalls of using automated Internet data collection techniques ("web scraping").

+The sample code file scrapes the RIASEC scores for a single occupation's web page from the Occupational Information Network's (ONET) website.

+The final code collects RIASEC values and income data from all available occupations on the ONET website (between 800-900 occupations).

-I additionally included code that scraped RIASEC and Income data from O*NET and ultimately replicated the findings from Huang and Pearce (2013).
+An unintended benefit of this presentation was accidentally replicating the findings from Huang and Pearce (2013).